bioinf/Sibelia/README.md

 the "snpEff" tool.

 **Note that Sibelia does not support inputs larger than 1 GB.
-Please use [SibeliaZ and maf2synteny](https://github.com/medvedevgroup/SibeliaZ#building-synteny-blocks) to align and construct blocks for longer genomes**
+Please use [SibeliaZ and maf2synteny](https://github.com/medvedevgroup/SibeliaZ#building-synteny-blocks) to align and construct blocks for longer genomes.**

 Installation
 ============